-Dr. Tom Catena has been the only permanently-based doctor for the surrounding population of 750,000 in the Nuba Mountains of Sudan, where humanitarian aid is restricted.
+Dr. Tom Catena has been one of the only permanently-based doctors in the Nuba Mountains of Sudan, where humanitarian aid is restricted.
 When war broke out between Sudan and South Sudan in 2011, Dr. Catena never considered leaving: “For me, it was fairly simple.
 I could not live with myself if I just packed up and left the place and left all the people here in that situation.”

 Dr. Catena spent eight years at hospitals in Nairobi, Kenya, before establishing the Mother of Mercy Hospital in 2007.
-On call 24 hours a day, 7 days a week, Dr. Catena sometimes treats 500 patients in one day and performs more than a thousand operations every year, doing so with limited supplies and often no electricity or running water.
-Despite his own hospital having been bombed several times, Dr. Catena continues to risk his own life to save the lives of many others.
+On call 24 hours a day, 7 days a week, Dr. Catena sometimes treats hundreds of patients in a day and performs more than a thousand operations every year — doing so with limited supplies and sometimes no electricity or running water.

 This fierce woman is changing the way the world views development and aid.
-Degan Ali is the executive director of Adeso (African Development Solutions), a humanitarian and development organisation dedicated to building a stronger Africa that is not dependent on foreign aid, but on the capabilities and resources of its own people and economy.
-Ali implemented the first large-scale cash aid distribution in Africa by an NGO rather than a government agency and is a leading advocate for the empowerment of Southern NGOs.
-With her impressive skills in strategic planning, program management, and organisational and business development strategies, Ali is leading Adeso in using new, innovative aid delivery methods and working at the roots to empower African communities to be their own change.
+Degan Ali is the executive director of Adeso (African Development Solutions), a humanitarian and development organization dedicated to building a stronger Africa that is not dependent on foreign assistance but on the capabilities and resources of its own people and economy.
+Ali implemented the first large-scale cash aid distribution in Africa by an NGO rather than a government agency, and is a leading advocate for the empowerment of Southern NGOs.
+With her impressive skills in strategic planning, program management, and organizational and business development strategies, Ali is leading Adeso in using new, innovative aid delivery methods and working at the roots to empower African communities to be their own change.

 Dr. Hawa Abdi

-In 1983, Dr. Hawa Abdi Diblaawe, Somalia’s first female gynaecologist, opened a one-room clinic on her family’s farm to provide free medical care to her community.
-In 1991, Dr. Hawa began providing food and shelter on her land for her employees when civil war broke out and continued to welcome anyone who sought refuge.
-With the help of her two daughters, Dr. Deqo Mohamed and Dr. Amina Mohamed, Dr. Hawa’s farm now houses more than 90,000 refugees – consisting mostly of women, children, and elderly.
+In 1983, Dr. Hawa Abdi Diblaawe, Somalia’s first female gynecologist, opened a one-room clinic on her family’s farm to provide free medical care to her community.
+In 1991, Dr. Hawa began providing food and shelter on her land for her employees when civil war broke out, and continued to welcome anyone who sought refuge.
+With the help of her two daughters, Dr. Deqo Mohamed and Dr. Amina Mohamed, Dr. Hawa’s land housed more than 90,000 refugees in 2012 – consisting mostly of women and children.

 Renamed the Hawa Abdi Village, the farmland contains a 400-bed hospital offering vaccinations and pediatric/maternal care, as well as the Waqaf-Dhiblawe Primary School that aims to ensure schooling for young girls.
 The village has also pioneered sustainable agriculture solutions to confront Somalia’s food and water security crisis.
-Despite being under the constant threat of violence, and even once being held at gunpoint for days by 750 Islamic militants on their farm, “Mama Hawa” and her daughters have been able to assist more than two million people and counting.
+Despite being under a consistent threat of violence, “Mama Hawa” and her daughters have been able to assist more than two million people and counting.